 - Stress Adjustments In ways you may not realize, anxiety may also change the way you sit, the way you stand, how often you stretch, and more.
 It's not uncommon for those with anxiety to be constantly moving or acting differently than they used to in minor ways they don't even realize - from slouching to shifting to ticks, and more.
 These adjustments may lead to their own muscle stress, which in turn can cause muscle pain.

 - Notice All Pain Muscle pain is also a common problem that affects everyone - including healthy people.
-Most people are able to ignore the pains because they don't cause concern, but those with anxiety are more prone to noticing all types of pain and experiencing it more strongly because their minds have a tendency to focus on negative feelings.
-This is known as "hypersensitivity" and it is very common in those with anxiety disorders.
+Most people can ignore the pains because they don't cause concern, but those with anxiety are more prone to noticing all types of pain and experiencing it more strongly because their minds tend to focus on negative feelings.
+This is known as "hypersensitivity," and it is very common in those with anxiety disorders.